1C0D/Advanced_Addons_Installer__Blender_Addon/README.md

 * Install/reload addon *.py or *.zip | Run script from File (using a browser) so you can edit an addon or a script with an external text editor, save it, and run the function

-* New feature: Now multi files selection supported and so multi Install/reload ideal to install/reinstall a list of addon and updated one... (*.py or *.zip)
+* multi files selection supported and so multi Install/reload ideal to install/reinstall a list of addon and updated one... (*.py or *.zip)

+* New feature: added a cleaner so you can update an addon and it will clean automatically previous versions

 * Install/reload addon from Text editor (you can just drag the file) this is usefull to modify an addon directly in the text editor